OF THE HUMAN JOURNEY

 "Got God?" was a response to a seven-question survey of Chico News & Review readers published in April 1996.

-Respect this diverse garden world and the inherent rights of all creatures great and small.
+Respect this diverse garden world and the inherent rights of all creatures great to small.
 They are all masks of the same creation.
 There is no other.

 Treat others at least as well as you would prefer they treat you.
 Do not expect them to return the favor, or to learn from your example.
 No one will ever be you.